 5.02 All Students impacted by Sexual Violence at Laurier have the right to:

 i.
 Be provided with non-judgmental and compassionate support;

 ii.
 Be treated with dignity and respect;

 iii.
-Be informed about on- and off-campus services, resources, and Official Complaint and Reporting options;
+Be informed about on- and off-campus services, resources, and Complaint options;

 iv.
 Choose whether or not to access support services and decide which services they feel would be most beneficial;